zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-google.md

 ((Ii) should be used here.)

 [APZ 206.6] (# apz206.6) # apz206.6 .ref .apz} "The same results
-The subject is a person who travels in the village, ”he said ResultsThe subject faded "in the seat of the Pindapatha of the Chivara This is how he protected the patients in the hospital Protected means "a village traveler" in some way
+The subject is a person who travels in the village, "he said ResultsThe subject faded "in the seat of the Pindapatha of the Chivara This is how he protected the patients in the hospital Protected means "a village traveler" in some way